Polito-Software-Engineering-2-Group-10/ThesisManagement/backend/README.md

     }
     ```
     All the fields are **optional**, if a field is not specified it will not be used as a filter.
+    The returned object is a list with objects of the same shape as the ones returned by `/api/ProposalsList` (the above).
 - GET `/api/teacher/list`
     - This API will return all the teachers in the database in the form:
     ```json